karmaniverous/entity-manager/README.md

 - Where we can either refer to an index name or provide an array of key tokens, should we use an `...Index` suffix?

-- Add a `uniqueKey` parameter that ensures uniqueness of the combined result.
+- Add a `rangeKey` parameter that ensures uniqueness of the combined result.
 Should this be an entity property?

 # entity-manager